jfchenier/dms-display-mirror/README.md

 2. Click the widget icon to toggle the mirror list
 3. Select display to mirror or stop active mirrors

-### Tips

-- Only one mirror session can be active at a time
-- The display list refreshes automatically when monitors are added or removed
-- Mirror windows can be moved, resized, and tiled like normal windows

-## Examples

-**Mirror your laptop display to an external monitor:**
-1. Connect external monitor
-2. Open Control Center → Display Mirror
-3. Select your laptop's eDP-1 display
-4. View the mirrored content on your external monitor

-**Quick presentation setup:**
-1. Connect projector
-2. Use Display Mirror widget in bar
-3. Click to see available displays
-4. Mirror your main display to projector

-## Files

-- `plugin.json` - Plugin manifest
-- `DankDisplayMirrorWidget.qml` - Main widget component for the bar
-- `DanDisplayMirrorSettings.qml` - Settings UI
-- `MirrorState.qml` - State management for mirror sessions
-- `qmldir` - QML module definition
-- `README.md` - This file

-## Troubleshooting

-**Display list is empty:**
-- Ensure niri compositor is running
-- Check that `niri msg outputs` works in terminal
-- Verify you have multiple displays connected

-**Mirror doesn't start:**
-- Ensure wl-mirror is installed: `which wl-mirror`
-- Check terminal for error messages
-- Verify display names are correct

-**Mirror window disappears:**
-- This is normal when the target display is disconnected
-- The plugin will automatically clean up the session

 ## Compatibility

 - **Compositors**: Niri only
 - **Distros**: Universal - works on any Linux distribution
 - **Dependencies**: wl-mirror, niri

-## Technical Details

-- **Type**: Control Center plugin with optional bar widget
-- **Language**: QML (Qt Modeling Language)
-- **Backend**: Uses `wl-mirror` and `niri msg` commands

 ## Contributing